infinum/frontend-handbook/Angular/Angular guidelines and best practices/DatX data store.md

 }
 ```

-When testing these abstractions, it advisable to create doubles, which replace any methods that would query service with an implementation which check in memory collection like this example **CollectionTestingService**:
+When testing these abstractions, it advisable to create test doubles that replace any methods that would make API calls with an implementation which works with in memory collection, like in this example **CollectionTestingService**:

 ```ts
 // collection.testing.service.ts